nuff-said/validate/README.md

 - `bigint(message?)`: Checks if value is a BigInt
 - `boolean(message?)`: Checks if a value is a boolean
 - `date(message?)`: Checks if a value is a _valid_ Date
-- `array(validator?, message?)`: Checks if a value is an array.
-An optional validator can be passed to check for each item in the array.
+- `array(validators?, message?)`: Checks if a value is an array.
+An optional validator or array of validators can be passed to check for each item in the array.

 - `hasLength(length, message?)`: Checks if a string or array has a certain length
 - `minLength(length, message?)`: Checks if a string or array has a certain minimum length (inclusive)